Metropolitan-Council/legacy-LBS-parktrail-research/README.md

 ## This repository

 This repository contains R code, tabular and spatial data files, and documentation behind this research project.
-As of June 2023, this repository primarily contains placeholders for future materials.
-We anticipate the repository will be completed in July 2023.

 ### File organization

 The code used to conduct primary analyses are located in three folders:
 `/parks`, `/trails`, and `/visitors`.
-Each folder contains a tutorial document (`park_tutorial.RMD`, `trail_tutorial.Rmd`, and `visitor_tutorial.RMD`, respectively) which calls additional scripts to conduct each step of the analysis.
+Each folder contains a tutorial document (`park_tutorial.Rmd`, `trail_tutorial.Rmd`, and `visitor_tutorial.Rmd`, respectively) which calls additional scripts to conduct each step of the analysis.
 These scripts are numbered in the order in which they are called.

-Complete technical documentation is generated via `legaacy-LBS-parktrail-research-documentation.Rmd`; higher level summary texts are generated in the `documentation` folder.
+Complete technical documentation is generated via `legacy-LBS-parktrail-research-documentation.Rmd`; higher level summary texts are generated in the `documentation` folder.

 The `/data-raw` folder contains data obtained from external sources;